pynotpie/pynotpie/README.md

 - 👋 Hi, I’m @pynotpie
-- 👀 I’m interested in sports, videogames, music and recently coding
+- 👀 I’m interested in sports, videogames, music and recently coding!
-- 🌱 I’m currently learning how to become a full stack developer from scratch
+- 🌱 I’m currently learning how to become a web developer from scratch and hope for more later on!
-- 💞️ I’m looking to collaborate on ... well not right now while I'm learning by myself
+- 💞️ I’m looking to collaborate on ... well not right now while I'm learning by myself!
-- 📫 How to reach me? - by mail easiest : s_dory93@yahoo.com
+- 📫 How to reach me? - by mail easiest : s_dory93@yahoo.com!

 <!---
 pynotpie/pynotpie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.